uwidev/community-management-resources/content/definitions/Strikes System.md

 title: Strikes System
 tags: [definitions]
 ---
-A **Strikes System** is a moderation protocol of using historical infractions to determine the case of a ban.
+A **Strikes System** is a moderation protocol of using historical [Infractions](definitions/Infractions.md) to determine the case of a ban.
 There are two mechanics to this system: what counts as an infraction, and how many infractions result to the ban.

+For a more nuanced take on determining bans, see [Infamy System](definitions/Infamy%20System.md).
+It extends infractions to have an infamy value, and bans based on a user's total infamy value.

 ## Determining Infractions
 See [Determining Infractions](discussions/Determining%20Infractions.md).